derekPrivacy/ReactTest/README.md

 1. set up NodejsTest project according to the instruction given in https://github.com/derekPrivacy/NodejsTest readme.md

-2. pull this repo and cd into \myreact-master folder and do command `yarn`  \
+2. pull this repo and do command
+   `yarn`  \
-   this will install all the dependency and pacakges required to run
+   in the same directory , this will install all the dependency and pacakges required to run

 3.  `yarn start` \
     do it at the same directory , then should see the console message: